 Presented at the The Unreasonable Impact COVID-19 Response Global Summit, along with Barclays, the $100,000 grant has been awarded to AirLabs as one of ten organisations to support entrepreneurial solutions that are addressing immediate and long-term challenges resulting from the pandemic.

-A leading group of over 200 scientists wrote to the World Health Organization last week to call for greater acknowledgement of the role of airborne spread of Covid-19 and the need for governments to implement control measures.
+A leading group of over 200 scientists wrote to the World Health Organisation last week to call for greater acknowledgement of the role of airborne spread of COVID-19 and the need for governments to implement control measures.